1999AZZAR/Autonomous_Mobile_Manipulator/README.md

 ## System Overview

-The Autonomous Mobile Manipulator is a comprehensive and containerized ROS2-based platform for a versatile mobile manipulator, designed for simulation in Gazebo and deployment on real hardware, with a focus on modularity, flexibility, and ease of use.
+The Autonomous Mobile Manipulator is a distributed robotics platform combining ROS2 high-level control on Raspberry Pi with real-time sensor/actuator management on Arduino Mega, designed for both simulation and real hardware deployment with a focus on reliable distributed control.

 ### Project Description

-This document provides a high-level overview of the Autonomous Mobile Manipulator, a comprehensive and containerized ROS2-based platform for a versatile mobile manipulator.
-The project is designed for simulation in Gazebo and deployment on real hardware, with a focus on modularity, flexibility, and ease of use.
+This document provides a high-level overview of the Autonomous Mobile Manipulator, a distributed robotics platform combining ROS2 high-level control on Raspberry Pi with real-time sensor/actuator control on Arduino Mega.
+The system is designed for both simulation and real hardware deployment, featuring a clear separation between high-level coordination and real-time control.

-It integrates advanced robotics capabilities, including navigation, manipulation, and automation, all orchestrated through a variety of modern interfaces.
+It integrates advanced robotics capabilities through a distributed architecture where the Raspberry Pi handles ROS2 navigation, web interfaces, and path planning, while the Arduino Mega manages real-time motor control, sensor acquisition, and actuator positioning.

 ### Key Features